github/OAuth-Ruby-Quickstart/README.md

 Now that we have the authorization grant code, let's use `rest-client` to `POST` it back to GitHub along with our `CLIENT_ID` and `CLIENT_SECRET` in exchange for our `access_token`.

-[DEGW: Why doesn't octokit support this?
-That seems a little sad.
-Although I suppose the reason is because it's redundant if you're using something like `omniauth`.]

 The `https://github.com/login/oauth/access_token` endpoint expects the following parameters:

 Name | Type | Description
 -- | -- | --
 `client_id` | `string` | __Required.__ Your GitHub OAuth Application Client ID
 `client_secret` | `string` | __Required.__ Your GitHub OAuth Application Client Secret
 `code` | `string` | __Required.__ The authorization grant code returned after Application authorization

-[DEGW: I like this table format.
-Can we reuse this in other parts of this article too?
-Other quickstarts?]

 Let's also use the request header `:accept` to let the API know that we'd like a `JSON` formatted response.